Alessandro Sartori: Collaborations

-Since many years, Sartori has partnered with Benjamin Millepied, co-founder of the L.A.
+For many years, Sartori has partnered with Benjamin Millepied, co-founder of the L.A.
 Dance Project.
 In 2015/2016 he designed costumes for Millepied's team at the Paris Opera Ballet.
 In 2017 all the dancers of the L.A.
 Dance Project performed in Marfa, Texas, wearing Ermenegildo Zegna Couture custom made looks for a streaming life worldwide premiere.
-In 2019, all dancers from the L.A.
-Dance Project performed the world premiere of Bach Studies (part 2) at Théâtre des Champs-Elysées in Paris, wearing Ermenegildo Zegna XXX custom designed looks by Sartori.
+In 2019, the L.A.
+Dance Project performed the world premiere of Bach Studies (part 2) at Théâtre des Champs-Elysées in Paris, wearing Ermenegildo Zegna XXX custom designs by Sartori.

-In 2018 Sartori made the suits worn by actress Tilda Swinton who played the role of Josef Klemperer in Luca Guadagnino’s movie Suspiria.

-Since 2018 Sartori started designing the costumes for Genny Savastano, one of the main characters of the Italian series Gomorra, played by Salvatore Esposito.
+In 2018, Sartori designed suits for actress Tilda Swinton for her role as Josef Klemperer in Luca Guadagnino’s movie Suspiria.
+That same year, he began designing costumes for Genny Savastano, one of the main characters of the Italian series Gomorra, played by Salvatore Esposito.